If you're wondering what is PayPal, you're not alone. Learn more about this online payment service in this free lesson.

 Choose an account type.
 In this example, we'll create a Personal Account.

 Enter your email address and desired password.

-Finally, you'll need to provide some kind of payment option for PayPal to use.
+You'll need to provide some type of payment option for PayPal to use.
 We recommend only linking a credit card here.
 This way, you can dispute any unauthorized charges with your credit card company, in addition to PayPal's own dispute resolution options.

 That's it!
-You can now use your PayPal account to make payments across the Web.
+You can now use your PayPal account to make payments online.
 Just look for for a PayPal option at checkout, sign in to your account, and confirm the transaction.